Japan is known for cities like Tokyo, Osaka and Kyoto. And these are some of the biggest cities that any first-time traveller to Japan must visit.

 Off the beaten path in Japan: Things you need to know

-Before you visit some of these off the beaten track places in Japan, take a look at my post on everything you need to know before going to Japan.
+Before you visit some of these Japan off the beaten track places, take a look at my post on everything you need to know before going to Japan.
 I included a lot of travel information, including how to get around Japan and other travel tips.

 Here are few additional tips for travelling off the beaten track in Japan:

 - Get an IC Card, a rechargeable smartcard like Pasmo, Suica, ICOCA or any other smartcards that allow you to take public transportation easily.
 You can use any one of these cards throughout the entire country.